 “My plastic surgeon doesn’t want me doing any activity where balls fly at my nose.”
 “Well, there goes your social life!”
 1995’s Clueless is full of brilliant quotes, something which Charlie Lyne, the creative mind behind film blog Ultra Culture knows all about.
 Teaming up with a selection of his most talented friends, he set out to direct the ultimate movie about teen movies.

 With this inception-like concept in mind, Charlie et al. spent over a year watching hundreds upon hundreds of films from between 1995-2004 (from Clueless – Mean Girls) and analysing every second of them, tearing apart their teenage favourites in the process.
 Getting longtime friends and total sweethearts Jeremy and Elizabeth of Summer Camp on board to score the project was a perfect fit, and calling on The Craft’s brilliantly creepy Fairuza Balk to narrate was almost too good to be true.
 It wasn’t though, it was real.
 It is real.
 Welcome to Beyond Clueless!
-Having premiered the movie at SXSW and due to screen this weekend at Latitude complete with a live score, we grab a coffee with Charlie, Jeremy and Elizabeth to talk cliques, crushes and Dawson's Creek...
+Before tonight's London premiere, complete with a live score, we grab a coffee with Charlie, Jeremy and Elizabeth to talk cliques, crushes and Dawson's Creek...

 Where did Beyond Clueless come from?

 Charlie: A few years ago I was asked to curate a festival of teen movies at the Hackney Picture House, so in preparation for that I started re-watching all these teen films that I hadn’t seen since I was like 14.
-And viewed in such dense lots, back to back, it was strange how quickly these weird things that you never notice before just emerge.
 Obviously the weight of nostalgia and affection that I had for these films was still there and really palpable but there were these bizarre underpinnings that I’d obviously never seen before.
-So it got me thinking about how strange and under-examined the genre was, and I wondered what best way to present that would be.
+So it got me thinking about how strange and under-examined the genre was, and I wondered what the best way to present that would be.